niiccnm/TokiKanri/README.md

 - **Minimize Button**: Minimize to the mini-window view.
 - **Settings Button**: Open the settings window.
 - **Search Bar**: Filter tracked programs by name.
+- **Custom Names**: Hover over a program name to reveal the edit button, allowing you to set a custom display name.

 ### Mini Window
 - **Double-click**: Switch to the main window view.